neilharris123/ansible_docker_environment/README.md

 `docker exec -ti ansible ansible-playbook playbooks/jenkins_playbook.yaml`

-Running this playbook will install jenkins and its dependecies in container target_host_1
+Running this playbook will install jenkins and its dependecies in container target_host_1.

 Once installed you can navigate to jenkins interface at http://localhost:8080/

-You can add more playbooks in playbooks/ without the need to restart the ansible container.
+The ansible container mounts local directory playbooks/.
+Playbooks can therefore be added or updated locally in playbooks/ without the need to restart the ansible container.

 ### Adding additional target hosts